A natural disaster can come with days of warning, or one can strike at a moment’s notice. Either way, it pays to be prepared.

 Nevertheless, it’s good to know how to turn your phone into a survival kit in case you find yourself separated for a while.

 Power Torch doesn’t come with nearly as many features, but it does let you turn on your light without unlocking your phone.
 Just long-press the power button.
 It doesn’t get much easier than that.

 Some phones may come with a flashlight toggle in their notification shade, so check there first before going out in search of an app.
 And if your phone doesn’t have a quick toggle present out-of-the-box, you can always create one yourself.

 Save Emergency Information

 In case you or a family member needs medical care, it’s good to have a record of everyone’s medical history.
 This way emergency medical technicians, nurses, and doctors can get to work in a way that doesn’t put anyone in further danger.
-The In Case of Emergency ICE app is one of the various options in the Play Store that can help with such a task.
+The In Case of Emergency ICE app [No Longer Available] is one of the various options in the Play Store that can help with such a task.